 Xiaomi released its first smartwatch in the premium 10K segment, the Mi Watch Revolve.
 It is just a rebranded Xiaomi Mi Watch Color which is available overseas for quite some time.

-But Xiaomi is very slow to announce their ecosystem products in India.
-They take time to optimise fully, research, localise the product, and look for the perfect time to release the product.
+But Xiaomi is very slow to announce its ecosystem products in India.
+They take time to optimize fully, research, localize the product, and look for the perfect time to release the product.

 Realme Watch S Pro is not their first smartwatch.
 They have previously released Realme fitness band to compete against Mi band, then released their first budget-oriented realme watch and now two new smartwatches into the portfolio, the RealMe Watch S and Watch S Pro.
 Like I previously said, the brand releases a product that ticks all the boxes on paper but has a few performance issues.
 Which then get sorted out by a steady flow of software updates.
 We saw that happen with the brand’s previous attempts and will see it yet again with its new smartwatches.

 Realme Watch S Pro vs Mi Watch Revolve

 Realme released Realme Watch S Pro as a direct competitor to Xiaomi’s Mi watch S Pro, and that is exactly what we are going to do here, to find which is the best between the two.

 Realme Watch S Pro and Mi Watch Revolve have different approaches to the watch design.
 Due to this, the watch design has a considerable role in the final purchase decision.
 We didn’t mean one has better build quality or looks to the other.
 Both of them are well-built and nice-looking watches.
 But they are suited for a different type of consumer.